Forrest-Z/arcl_youbot/README.md

 To run youbot in real world, please see luh_youbot_controller/cfg/cmodule_base_controller/params.yaml

+The orientation of objects should be adjusted for gazebo or real world, please see common_util.py line 179.

 The distance between pick and youbot, please see ManipulationServer.cpp line 144.

 ## INSTALL